ronna-s/go-ood/README.md

 	var t MyThing = 1
 	fmt.Println(t.Foo()) // Q: is t an object?
 }
 ```

+Whether you think t is an object or not, no gopher is complete without all the tools in the gopher toolbox so let's get (re)acquainted with them.

 Note: I called this workshop "A path to Object-Oriented Design with Go" and not "A path to Object Oriented Programming with Go" because different language features mean different design choices.